Age of Empires II: Age of Kings

 The Ordeal of Command

-The biggest complaint players of the original game had nothing to do with the game itself, but with the advertising that showed armies arrayed in formation preparing to do battle.
+One complaint you could throw at the original Age of Empires had nothing to do with the game itself, but with the advertising that showed armies arrayed in formation preparing to do battle.
 Unfortunately, Age of Empires, like many other RTS games, didn’t have the benefit of formations.

-Age of Kings answers that complaint.
+Age of Kings answers that complaint somewhat at least.
 When you grab a bunch of infantry and move them, they fall into a line for short moves or a column for long ones.
 If you grab different types of units like infantry, archers, and siege engines, they will fall into a logical formation with the most heavily armored units towards the front, ranged units next, and siege engines nestled in the rear.

-Rally points are another big addition over Age of Empires.
-Any structures that can build or garrison units can have a gather point set for them, and in the case of buildings that create units, the gather point can even be inside the building (which is the only way to garrison military units inside barracks, stables, and archery ranges).
+Rally points are a positive addition over Age of Empires.
+Any structures that can build or garrison units can have a gather point set for them.
 Any unit created by that building will automatically head for the gather point, and if it is inside a building that the unit can enter, it will automatically garrison.
 The town center can set gather points on resources and newly created villagers will automatically start collecting that resource when created.
-This has since become one of the “must-have” features for all RTS games.
+This has since become one of the “must-have” features for all real-time strategy games.

-While the interface is in good shape, AoK’s lacks when it comes to artificial intelligence.
+While the interface allows for far better control of your armies, the AI is still the only major problem with the game.
 Never mind the behavior of your computer-controlled enemies, which are otherwise tolerable if a bit weird (eg: suicidal lone knights attacking Castles).
 The real issue here is when you command your own men who have a single-minded focus to kill whatever they see first.
 Leading large-scale raids into enemy towns is extremely frustrating because your army tends to split up and attack nearby buildings with complete abandon, ignoring more urgent threats.
 This entails that you babysit your army so they attack enemy soldiers first and buildings second, continually applying corrections as you go.
 Let them loose and it’s absolute mayhem with no hope of victory.
-Throw in a few catapults (which inflict friendly splash damage) and you’re guaranteed to have a bad day.
+Throw in a few catapults (which inexplicably inflict friendly splash damage) and you’re guaranteed to have a bad day.

 The chaotic AI is only partly addressed by changing the unit behavior of the selected unit from ‘aggressive’ (default) to ‘defensive’, which makes them a little more manageable.
 Other options will turn your units completely inert, which in itself can have specific uses.
 For one thing, your catapults won’t launch boulders everywhere haphazardly, always killing your own men in the process.
 But there’s still no way of making soldiers ignore buildings and focus on just attacking other troops, and, when necessary, hostile Towers and Castles.